I’m White, My Daughter is Latina, and I Buy Black Dolls

 This is why I buy Black dolls.
 And it’s why I DON’T buy white dolls.

-Because, while we may not be able to control the Eurocentric views that society will force onto our children, we can control the imagery that enters own homes.
+Because, while we may not be able to control the Eurocentric views that society will force onto our children, we can control the imagery that enters our own homes.

 Actions speak louder than words.